Skip to content

 If you sell traditional house coal

-• From the 1 May 2021 domestic sales of coal can only continue when made by member of the approved coal merchant scheme.
+• Domestic sales of coal can only continue when made by member of the approved coal merchant scheme.
 Details of members can be found by residents on the Solid Fuel Association website.

 • Coal Traders can contact the Solid Fuel Association to enquire about membership of the Approved Coal Merchants Scheme.
-However, please note that sales of bagged traditional house coal will be banned for domestic use from the 1 May 2023.
+However, please note that sales of bagged traditional house coal are banned for domestic use.

 • Traders will be urged to sell less-polluting fuels in the domestic setting such as smokeless coal (or anthracite) and low sulphur manufactured solid fuels for the purpose of domestic heating.